Solved! This is How Long Refrigerators Last

 The typical life expectancy of a refrigerator is 10 to 15 years, and the average fridge with a freezer on the bottom or top can reliably run for about 13 years.
 However, the refrigerator’s lifespan varies by the model, so don’t rely on its age alone to determine if you’re ready for a new one.

 Instead, rely on the working condition of your fridge as a gauge.
 Its individual components begin to deteriorate, increasing the risk of malfunctions from pesky noises to excessive frost build-up in the freezer.
 Your fridge also can start to lose cooling efficiency and cause your utility bills to spike.

 Below are some signs that your fridge is impractical or impossible to fix and may warrant a replacement.

 Know the signs that it’s time for a refrigerator replacement.

 - The rear exterior surface of your fridge is generating an excessive amount of heat.

-- Food spoils prematurely even when you correctly set the temperature adjustment control to a food-safe setting of 40 degrees F or less.
+- Food spoils prematurely even when you correctly set the temperature adjustment control to a food-safe setting of 40 degrees Fahrenheit or less.

-- You frequently see condensation on the inside of the fridge, but the door gaskets are in good condition.
+- You frequently see condensation inside of the fridge, but the fridge door gaskets are in good condition.